alef-tav-calendar/alef-tav-calendar/questions_answers/37_HRB/README.md

 My replies summarized:

+I have not studied Arabic, so my understanding of that language it's culture is limited.
 I agree that the word (חרב) has multiple definitions in Hebrew.

 According to the Brown-Driver-Briggs Lexicon, the same 3-letter word has the following definitions:
 I) be dry, drought